kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/window.md

 ### refresh

-Refreshes the content of a Window from a remote URL.
+Refreshes the content of a Window from a remote URL or the initially defined [content template](/api/web/window#configuration-content.template).

 #### Example